openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 @snippet example_ngraph_utils.cpp ngraph:insert_node

-The alternative way to insert operation is to make a node copy and use `replace_node`:
+The alternative way to the insert operation is to make a node copy and use `replace_node`:

 @snippet example_ngraph_utils.cpp ngraph:insert_node_with_copy